Respecting Our Life: The Legacy of C.G. Jung

 We can pay attention to the symbols from our dreams, from our fleeting thoughts and fantasies and from the negative or positive projections we readily cast onto other people and other nations.
 When our conscious mind and unconscious psyche learn to live at peace and to complement one another, we become more calm, relaxed, whole and integrated.
 This balance, growth and integration process that Jung called individuation takes a lifetime.

 C. G. Jung dedicated himself to observing his own inner world.
 He found insights in the study of medieval alchemical texts and working with patients' dream symbols.
 In his travels to New Mexico and parts of Africa and India, he gained a multi-cultural perspective.
 He developed an empirical yet radical approach to the human personality.
-His approach, known as analytical or depth psychology, embraces the opposites, the feminine, and the spiritual.
+His approach, known as analytical psychology, embraces the opposites, the feminine, and the spiritual.
 Jung and his early mentor, Sigmund Freud, parted ways when Freud could not value Jung's differing ideas.